 I’m not talking about getting Twitter followers, SoundCloud plays, YouTube views, Facebook likes, or anything like that.

 I’m talking about building a real fan base of real people that look forward to hearing your music, support you, and will actually spend money on you and your brand.

-If your answer is anything except “yes”, you should continue reading, this post is for you.
+If your answer is anything except “yes”, continue reading – this post is for you.

 Most music artists don’t know much about building a fan base.
 They associate “fan base” with social media metrics like Twitter followers and Soundcloud plays – which holds them back from taking their music career to the next level.